yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ### Delete Property - DELETE
 #### Endpoint: `/api/properties/delete/:id`
-This endpoint allows an authenticated user to delete their property from the database using the property model.
+Delete an existing property listing.
+This endpoint is accessible to users with the "owner" role.

 | Parameter       | Type    | Required | Description                              |
 | --------------- | ------- | -------- | ---------------------------------------- |